Ștefan Foriș: PCR outlawing

 The Romanian elections of December 1928 brought into power Iuliu Maniu, who decreed a general amnesty.
 Foriș caught news of this, and asked the Comintern to send him back to Romania.
-He could only return to Bucharest during in January 1930, when he was also co-opted by the Central Committee.
-Subsequently, Foriș served as Transylvanian secretary, and was selected head of the nation-wide agitprop section.
+He could only return to Bucharest in January 1930, when he was also co-opted by the Central Committee.
+Subsequently, Foriș served as Transylvanian secretary, and was selected head of the nationwide agitprop section.
 He claimed to have personally edited for print the first issue of a core PCR newspaper, Scînteia (August 1931).
 The Soviet news agency, TASS, employed him and Loti as correspondents.
 He was taking part in the conflict opposing Marcel Pauker to Vitali "Barbu" Holostenco, as a conditional supporter of the latter, and expressing regret that the PCR was succumbing to "fractionism".
 In 1931, Nicolae Iorga and his Democratic Nationalists formed a new Romanian cabinet, which revised Maniu's liberal stances.
 Interpreting Iorga though the Comintern's grid, Foriș became convinced that the country was a "military fascist dictatorship".
 He later expressed regret over this misreading, which had caused "confusion in the party."

 Foriș lived most of the rest of his life in hiding from the authorities; he was again apprehended in August 1931, while preparing for a Soviet vacation.
 According to Foriș, he may have been unintentionally exposed by Loti, who was followed on her way to meet her TASS supervisor.
 They appeared together before a new trial, this time in front of the Ilfov County tribunal; Ștefan was represented by lawyers Paul Moscovici and Petre Zisu, while Loti's defense was handled by Iosif Șraier.
 They argued that, while admittedly communist, the Forișes had not published illegal manifestos, and also that their work for TASS was not illegal.
 The presiding judge sentenced Ștefan to a five-year jail term and a 10,000-lei fine; Loti was given a two-year sentence.
 In October 1932, she allegedly "provided a number of very important confessions that are still being kept secret."